 LLS 1213.
 SELF AFFIRMATION.
-This course is designed to assist students in becoming more aware of their strengths and to improve self-concepts.
+This course is designed to help students increase self-awareness and to see the power of thoughts both positively and negatively to improve self-concepts.

 LLS 1222 LIFE SKILLS DEVELOPMENT.
 This course is designed to aid students in stress and anger management, and promote self-awareness